maxharlow/tutorials/opencorporates-api/README.md

 Firstly you will need to [install Python](https://www.python.org/downloads/) if you do not have it already.
 You will also need a code editor such as [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/).

-This tutorial assumes you are using a Mac or Linux.
-The `$` symbol indicates the start of a terminal command &mdash; you don't type the dollar sign though.
+This tutorial assumes you are using a Mac or Linux, which have access to the terminal.
+The `$` symbol indicates the start of a terminal command -- you don't type that though.
 If you look at your terminal there should be a `$` at the start of each line already.
 If you are using Windows everything is different and much more difficult.
-However you can install [Cygwin](https://cygwin.com/install.html), which gives you a terminal similar to the one you'll find on Linux or Mac operating systems.

 Python comes with a tool called Pip for installing extra libraries.
 To start with we are going to install the `requests` library, which we will use for making HTTP requests: